mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 Qt provides a [basic API for CAN interfaces](https://doc.qt.io/qt-6/qtcanbus-backends.html) that will be used as the backbone of the SDK's CAN API.

-The SDK will implement a proxy interface for CAN buses using `socketcan`.
+The SDK will implement a **proxy interface for CAN buses using `socketcan`**.
+This will be the only supported CAN backend because it's what is used on MRS devices.
 Applications will be able to create new CAN proxies via a factory API in the SDK.

 The necessary features for the proxy will be somewhat similar to the MQTT client, with a few added things:

 - **Connect and disconnect** the proxy from the bus
 - Methods to quickly disable sending/receiving without disconnecting
-- **Write messages** to the bus
+- **Send messages** on the bus
 - **Receive messages** from the bus via Qt signal-slot connections
 - Simple API for consumers to **listen to specific CAN IDs** from a particular bus
   - Wrapper over receiver to do the filtering work automatically